 Abstract

-This paper explores how group composition moderates the negative impact of traditional gender beliefs (TGB) on girls’ learning.
-While prior research has documented the detrimental effects of gender-biased attitudes, the mechanisms driving these outcomes remain poorly understood.
-We conducted a randomized controlled trial (RCT) in which students were assigned to either single-gender or mixed-gender tutoring groups, and tutors’ gender beliefs were independently measured.
-We find that girls placed in mixed-gender groups learned significantly less when their tutor held traditional gender beliefs.
-In contrast, girls in single-gender groups were not negatively affected by tutors with TGB.
-These findings suggest that differential treatment of boys and girls may underlie the observed learning gap, and point toward group composition as a key lever for mitigating the effects of gender bias in educational interventions.
+This paper examines how group composition moderates the impact of tutors' traditional gender beliefs (TGB) on girls’ learning.
+Although previous research has documented the negative effects of gender-biased attitudes on girls' academic outcomes, the mechanisms behind these effects remain unclear.
+We conducted a randomized controlled trial (RCT) in which students were assigned to either single-gender or mixed-gender tutoring groups, while tutors’ gender beliefs were independently measured.
+We find that girls in mixed-gender groups learned significantly less when their tutor held TGB, whereas girls in single-gender groups were not negatively affected by TGB tutors.
+Interestingly, when tutors did not hold TGB, girls in single-gender groups underperformed relative to their peers in mixed-gender groups.
+These results suggest that single-gender groups can mitigate the negative effects of TGB tutors, likely because such tutors tend to favor boys in mixed-gender settings.
+At the same time, they indicate that single-gender grouping may be detrimental when tutors do not hold traditional gender beliefs, highlighting the need for careful consideration of tutor characteristics in designing gender-based classroom interventions.

 Good Vibes in Class: A Tool to Detect Which Emotions Lead to More Learning (with Fernanda Albo, Bernardo García Bulle Bueno and Tobin South)